 2) Announcement/limited discussion lists:

 The function of these lists is to enable members of the University community to circulate general announcements and undertake limited discussion.
 An appropriate header will be devised that indicates the nature of the announcement, e.g. Announcement, Discussion.
 Members of any list may post to any or all of these lists.
 Replies are possible only to the sender.
 A new message must be composed to address the entire list.
 Personal postings (e.g., for sale, house wanted) are not appropriate for these lists and should be sent to an appropriate newsgroup.
 Protracted discussions should be transferred to a topical list (see below).

 Initial membership on a list is automatic by virtue of membership in a specific University population, but one can make a request for removal from the list.
-These lists currently include the following: CLA faculty, Law faculty, SOE faculty, Atkinson faculty, Law students, SOE students, Atkinson students, classified staff, administrative staff.
-The new CLA student list will be added.
+These lists currently include the following: CAS faculty, Law faculty, SOE faculty, Atkinson faculty, Law students, SOE students, Atkinson students, classified staff, administrative staff.
+The new CAS student list will be added.
 The lists are generated and maintained by WITS.
 Requests for removal from a list should be addressed to WITS.

 3) Discussion lists:

 Discussion lists are initiated through a request to WITS by a sponsor.
 Students may not sponsor a list.
 For categories A and B below, the sponsor will determine the membership of the list, whether or not membership is required, and the ability of members to post and reply.
 For any particular list, the sponsor and WITS will decide who is responsible for making changes in the list.